OWLS

 OPEN WILDERNESS

 Our group enjoys being outdoors!
 Nature is our classroom.
-We appreciate learning all around Camp Herms in El Cerrito 3 weeks a month, and throughout the Tilden Nature Area in Berkeley about one week a month.
+We appreciate learning all around Camp Herms in El Cerrito 3 weeks a month, and throughout the Tilden Nature Area above Kensington one week a month.
 These beautiful open spaces allow us to learn in a variety of ways and connect with nature.
 We appreciate, respect, and inquire about the legacy of life in this region.
 We recognize that we are on xučyun (Huichin) Ohlone land whose landscapes and relationships have changed immensely over time.
 We work on learning some Chochenyo Ohlone names for plants and animals to honor the resilience of indigenous people.
 We do our best to care for the land and animals.

 LITERACY & SCIENCE